Hidden Markov Neural Networks: Hidden Markov Neural Networks

-A fully Gaussian model, i.e. a model where both the transition kernel and the variational approximation are Gaussian distributions, is not only convenient because the form of $t(\theta, \epsilon)$ is trivial, but also because there exists a closed-form solution for $\mathsf{P} \tilde{\pi}_{t-1}(w)$.
-Another appealing aspect of the Gaussian choice is that similar results hold for the scale mixture of Gaussians, which allows us to use a more complex variational approximation and a transition kernel of the same form as the prior in \cite{blundell2015weight}.
+A fully Gaussian model, i.e. when both the transition kernel and the variational approximation are Gaussian distributions, is not only convenient because of the form of $h(\theta, \epsilon)$ is trivial, but also because there exists a closed form solution for $\mathsf{P} \tilde{\pi}_{t-1}$.
+Another appealing aspect of the Gaussian choice is that similar results hold for the scale mixture of Gaussians, which allows us to use a more complex variational approximation and a transition kernel of the same form as the prior distribution in \cite{blundell2015weight}.
+Start by considering the variational approximation.
+We choose $q_\theta \coloneqq \bigotimes_{v \in V} q_\theta^v$ where $q_\theta^v$ is a mixture of Gaussian with parameters $\theta^v = ( m^v, s^v)$ and $\gamma^v$ hyperparameter.
+Precisely, for a given weight $W^v$ of the feed-forward neural network: